 Lower School - Students are permitted to enter the building beginning at 7:30 AM using the North Entrance Doors only.
-Any student who arrives to campus after 7:55 AM must be escorted by a parent/guardian to the North Entrance Doors to sign them in to receive a tardy slip before the student can report to their classroom.
-Any student who arrives after 8:30 AM must be escorted by a parent/guardian to the HPS/Globe Entrance and sign in with the security officer to receive their tardy pass.
+Any student who arrives to campus after 7:55 AM must be escorted by a parent/guardian to the HPS Main Entrance Doors to sign them in to receive a tardy slip before the student can report to their classroom.
 A staff member will escort the tardy student to their classroom.
 Bus students will be dropped off at the East Entrance Doors.

-Middle/Upper School - Students are permitted to enter the building beginning at 7:30 AM using the HPS/Globe Entrance Doors only.
+Middle/Upper School - Students are permitted to enter the building beginning at 7:30 AM using the HPS Main Entrance Doors only.
 Students are required to wait in the assigned locations (Middle School: Murphy Gym; Upper School: MAC Café) until the 7:50 AM Welcome Bell.
 Students should be in their assigned classrooms by the 8:00 AM tardy bell.
 Any student arriving late to campus should report immediately to the Attendance Office to sign in and receive a tardy pass to class.
-Student drivers are required to park in the lot adjacent to Shannon Road and enter at the HPS/Globe Entrance.
+Student drivers are required to park in the lot adjacent to Shannon Road and enter at the HPS Main Entrance.
 Students attempting to gain access to any exterior doors other than their assigned and approved locations will be disciplined accordingly.

-ATHLETIC ELIGIBILITY
+ATHLETIC & EXTRA-CURRICULAR ELIGIBILITY